p-j-smith/lipyphilic/docs/reference/analyses.rst

 Plotting utilities: :mod:`lipyphilic.lib.plotting`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**lipyphilic** can produce joint probablity density plots (or PMFs if a temperature is provided), as well as density maps of membrane propertes projected onto the membrane plane.
+**lipyphilic** can produce joint probability density plots (or PMFs if a temperature is provided), as well as density maps of membrane properties projected onto the membrane plane.
 The former may be used to plot, for example, the PMF of cholesterol orientation and height in a bilayer.
 The latter may be used to generate plots of, for example, the area per lipid as a function of :math:`xy` in the membrane plane.